decretist/Dissertation/Chapter0/chapter0.md

 ---
 ## Origin of the Project

-The following dissertation approaches a classic medieval text, Gratian's *Decretum*, in a distinctly untraditional way.
-I found my way to this topic through a specific and unique combination of academic interest and previous professional experience, and against the backdrop of the rapid transformation between 2004 and 2009 of Humanities Computing into the new, and more prominent, academic discipline of Digital Humanities.[^1] Justifying the project and its findings therefore necessarily involves a more personal narrative than is typical for the introduction to a dissertation: the most
+This dissertation approaches a classic medieval text, Gratian's *Decretum*, in a distinctly untraditional way.
+I found my way to this topic through a specific and unique combination of academic interests and previous professional experience and against the backdrop of the rapid transformation between 2004 and 2009 of Humanities Computing into the new academic discipline of Digital Humanities.[^1] Justifying the project and its findings therefore necessarily involves a more personal narrative than is typical for the introduction to a dissertation: the most